-Figure out which president was in office during each given time period.
+Name the president who was in office during each time period.

 By Richie.Zh01